Essays

 -an arguable thesis statement

--support for your argument by means of critical analysis
+-support for your argument by means of critical

 -an introduction, body, conclusion